lucaderi/sgr/2020/Matteoni-Pepi/README.md

    - **Test.py**: an automatic test for Holt-Winters with default parameters.

 ## Usage
-First, create a dataset with `python3 CreateDatasets.py --type normal --days 5`
+First, create a dataset with `python3 CreateDatasets.py --type series --days 5`

 Then, we can use `Demo.py` to do a forecasting demo: `python3 Demo.py --dataset dataset.json --season 288 --rsi 24 --alpha 0.57300 --beta 0.00667 --gamma 0.92767`

+Or we can use `Test.py` to do another forecasting demo: `python3 Test.py`